Road

-A road is a linear way for the conveyance of traffic that mostly has an improved surface for use by vehicles (motorized and non-motorized) and pedestrians.
-Unlike streets, the main function of roads is transportation.
+A road is a thoroughfare used primarily for movement of traffic.
+Most modern roads are paved.

+The words "road" and "street" are commonly considered to be interchangeable, but the distinction is important in urban design.
+Roads differ from streets, whose primary use is local access.
+They also differ from stroads, which combine the features of streets and roads.

-There are many types of roads, including parkways, avenues, controlled-access highways (freeways, motorways, and expressways), tollways, interstates, highways, thoroughfares, and local roads.
+There are many types of roads, including parkways, avenues, controlled-access highways (freeways, motorways, and expressways), tollways, highways, and local roads.

 The primary features of roads include lanes, sidewalks (pavement), roadways (carriageways), medians, shoulders, verges, bike paths (cycle paths), and shared-use paths.

 Definitions

-Historically many roads were simply recognizable routes without any formal construction or some maintenance.
+Historically, many roads were simply recognizable routes without any formal construction or some maintenance.

 The Organization for Economic Co-operation and Development (OECD) defines a road as "a line of communication (travelled way) using a stabilized base other than rails or air strips open to public traffic, primarily for the use of road motor vehicles running on their own wheels", which includes "bridges, tunnels, supporting structures, junctions, crossings, interchanges, and toll roads, but not cycle paths".

 The Eurostat, ITF and UNECE Glossary for Transport Statistics Illustrated defines a road as a "Line of communication (traveled way) open to public traffic, primarily for the use of road motor vehicles, using a stabilized base other than rails or air strips. [...]
 Included are paved roads and other roads with a stabilized base, e.g. gravel roads.
 Roads also cover streets, bridges, tunnels, supporting structures, junctions, crossings and interchanges.
 Toll roads are also included.
 Excluded are dedicated cycle lanes."

 The 1968 Vienna Convention on Road Traffic defines a road as the entire surface of any way or street open to public traffic.

 In urban areas roads may diverge through a city or village and be named as streets, serving a dual function as urban space easement and route.
 Modern roads are normally smoothed, paved, or otherwise prepared to allow easy travel.

 Australia

-Part 2, Division 1, clauses 11-13 of the National Transport Commission Regulations 2006 defines a road in Australia as 'an area that is open to or used by the public and is developed for, or has as one of its main uses, the driving or riding of motor vehicles.'
+Part 2, Division 1, clauses 11–13 of the National Transport Commission Regulations 2006 defines a road in Australia as 'an area that is open to or used by the public and is developed for, or has as one of its main uses, the driving or riding of motor vehicles.'

 Further, it defines a shoulder (typical an area of the road outside the edge line, or the curb) and a road-related area which includes green areas separating roads, areas designated for cyclists and areas generally accessible to the public for driving, riding or parking vehicles.